Sean Christie

 Sean Christie (born April 21, 1974) is the Chief Executive Officer of Carver Road Capital.
 Previously, Christie served as the President of Events and Nightlife for MGM Resorts International, as well as the Executive Vice President of Business Development for Wynn Resorts and the Chief Operating Officer and the Vice President of Operations at Wynn Las Vegas.
 Before that he served as the founder and owner of Las Vegas Nightlife Group and managing partner of Encore Las Vegas Beach Club, Surrender Night Club, and Andrea’s Restaurant at the Wynn Las Vegas.

 Personal life

-Christie was born in Boston, MA, and began helping at the family restaurant in Boston at age seven.
+Christie was born in Boston, Massachusetts, and began helping at the family restaurant in Boston at age seven.
 He attended Northeastern University and currently resides in Las Vegas, NV with his daughter.
 He regularly donates time and capital to Keep Memory Alive, supporting the Cleveland Clinic, a non-profit academic medical center.

 Christie cites his parents as his greatest influence.